Choosing equipment to get up and down stairs

 Short rise lifts can be used indoors or outdoors where a change in level occurs, e.g. at a front step or in a split level hallway.
 They are particularly useful in confined spaces where installation of a ramp is not possible.
 They may make it possible for individuals using a wheelchair to independently propel directly onto the platform and move between levels without assistance.
 Some short rise lifts are able to carry both the wheelchair user and carer.
 Fixed short rise lifts may require structural alterations before installation.

-To provide level access, the mechanism of many models has to be sunk below ground level in a pit so that the platform is flush with the ground at its lowest position.
+To provide level access, the mechanism of many fixed models has to be sunk below ground level in a pit so that the platform is flush with the ground at its lowest position.
 Where this is not possible, ramped access to the platform will be necessary.
-Some platforms lift vertically so they would have to be placed next to, or instead of, steps.
-Others may have a bridging mechanism so that when they are not in use the steps can be used in the normal way, and when in use, the platform lifts up and over the steps.
+Most platforms lift vertically so are situated next to, or instead of, steps.
+Others may have a bridging mechanism that lifts the platform up and over the steps.
+When the lift is not in use the steps can be used in the normal way.
+New designs are emerging which convert the steps into a lift platform.

-The lifts are usually operated electrically, powered by a rechargeable battery, and are accessed via a ramp.
+The lifts may be operated manually or electronically, powered by a rechargeable battery, and are accessed via a ramp.
 The ramp then folds up whilst the lift is in use.
 Some enable a carer to travel with the wheelchair user.

 Check how easy it is to move the lift.
 Those with larger wheels may be easier to transport.